syxolk/ssh-keycheck/README.md

 # ssh-keycheck

-`ssh-keycheck` is a tool that gives you a quick overview over all authorized ssh keys on your server and their last usage.
+`ssh-keycheck` is a tool that gives you a quick overview of all authorized ssh keys on your server and their last use and usage count.
+This may be helpful for manual key expiration.

+This tool does not attempt to change anything.
+All files are opened in read-only mode.

 ## Installation